|

 Dr. Berard, since it

-exacerbates the problem .
+exacerbates the problem.
 The relief is short-term but the negative effects

 lasting.

-noting that doing so must be for very brief periods
+briefly, for very brief periods

-only, and is likely worsening the situation.
+only or it will likely worsening the situation.

 | |